 - Computerised cognitive testing

-- Structural imaging for cortical thickness, voxel-based morphometry and structural covariance analysis
+- Structural imaging for cortical thickness and voxel-based morphometry

 - Manual hippocampal subfield segmentation